Dead No More: The Clone Conspiracy: The Amazing Spider-Man

 When Spider-Man activates the Webware to stabilize the human and clone cells all across the world, the various Miles Warren clones deteriorate as Ben Reilly fights Doctor Octopus.
-The Warren clone that does not melt realizes he is the true Warren and vows to have revenge on Ben Reilly as the true Jackal.
-As Ben Reilly and Doctor Octopus start decaying, Ben Reilly tries transferring his mind into the finished proto-clone, but Doctor Octopus stops him and succeeds in transferring his mind instead.
-Ben Reilly takes the New U pills and steals a citizen's Webware to stabilize the cells in his body and goes back to his safehouse (which is a recreation of Peter's childhood home).
+The Warren clone that does not melt realizes he is the true Warren and vows to have revenge on Ben as the true Jackal.
+As Ben and Doctor Octopus start decaying, Ben tries transferring his mind into the finished proto-clone, but Doctor Octopus stops him and succeeds in transferring his mind instead.
+Ben takes the New U pills and steals a citizen's Webware to stabilize the cells in his body and goes back to his safehouse (which is a recreation of Peter's childhood home).
 He finds Warren in his Jackal outfit waiting in the living room.
-Jackal proceeds to burn Ben Reilly's house down and engages him in one final battle.
-Ben Reilly defeats Jackal and leaves him in the burning house to die and heads off pondering what he is going to do with his life.
+Jackal proceeds to burn Ben's house down and engages him in one final battle.
+Ben defeats Jackal and leaves him in the burning house to die and heads off pondering what he is going to do with his life.